drkthng/blog-v3/_posts/2016-11-06-jekyll-liquid.md

 {% endhighlight %}

 ### Filters
-Filters are used to modify output.
+Filters are used to modify outputs.
 It is used along with objects.
 A simple example is shown below.
 {: .g}

 {% highlight liquid %}{% raw %}